-Describe how potential impacts will be monitored on these types of wildlife during each phase of physical work for the Project (site assessment, construction, operation, and decommissioning) to inform mitigation planning for later phases of the Project as well as for future Projects.
+Describe how potential impacts will be monitored on birds and bats during each phase of physical work for the Project (site assessment, construction, operation, and decommissioning) to inform mitigation planning for later phases of the Project as well as for future Projects.

 5.4.1.
-Pre/Post Monitoring to assess and quantify changes
+Pre/Post monitoring to assess and quantify changes

-Describe how changes to environmental resources will be quantified using statistically sound methods
+Describe how changes to environmental resources will be quantified using statistically sound methods.